2019’s FEATURED AUTHORS

 Barbara Lacy: In collaboration with Vernon Mayes, a range-conservation instructor at The College of Ganado (Ganado, Arizona) and the staff at the NHA, Barbara put together the plant book, NANISE’, a Navajo Herbal, a user-friendly resource book that showcases the deep understanding Navajos have of plants that grow in the harsh Southwestern region.
 In 1990, the book earned an honorable mention in the annual National Federation of Press Women communications contest.

 Barbara was one of the authors of the recently published Skirting Traditions, Arizona Women Writers and Journalists 1912-2012 and wrote Pictures of the Navajo, Their Health and Environment in 1980.

 Learn more at NaniseNavajoHerbal.com

-*Jan M. Martin: Jan would rather write than eat or sleep, which is handy for authors—not so much for husbands.
-Her quirky sense of humor could classify her as eccentric, but she prefers the term “crazy.”
-Her research as a nutritionist inspired the unusual murder weapon for Heir of Deceit.
+Jan M. Martin: Jan would rather write than eat or sleep, which is handy for authors—not so much for husbands.
 Favorite writing moment: meeting famous moonshiner Popcorn Sutton during research for Heir of Deceit.
-Published in newsprint at age 11, she has won national contests for her comedic poetry on subjects such as Eskimo Pies and her messy kitchen.
+She has won national contests for her comedic poetry on subjects such as Black Friday, Eskimo Pies, and her messy kitchen.
 She wrote for a local newspaper at age 11, and worked for her high school and college journalism departments.
 She is the author of novels Heir of Deceit and Impressions of Innocence; My Word, That’s Absurd!
 (Humor); and Maintaining a Youthful Appearance (in progress).

 Visit her website.